FlowerSuNa/Ad_Tracking_Project/03_Sampling.md

     del sample
 ```

-> Sampled the most recent data, because it is time series data.
+> Extract the most recent data because it is time series data.

 <br>